Rob Reiner's close friends and colleagues share fond memories of the late Hollywood legend

 Friends and colleagues who worked with Reiner through the years sat down with CBS News to share their personal anecdotes and fond memories of him following the news of his tragic death.
 Reiner and his wife, Michele, were found dead in their Los Angeles home on Dec.
 14 and their son, Nick, was charged in their murders.

-Here's a look at some tributes from those who knew Reiner best, featured in "CBS News: Rob Reiner - Scenes from a Life," a one-hour special that will be broadcast Sunday at 8:30 p.m.
-ET/8 p.m.
-PT on CBS and streaming on Paramount+.
+Here's a look at some tributes from those who knew Reiner best, featured in "CBS News: Rob Reiner - Scenes from a Life," a one-hour special that will be broadcast Sunday after "60 Minutes" on CBS and streaming on Paramount+.

 Albert Brooks